 More importantly, clustering is an easy way to perform many surface-level analyses that can give you quick wins in a variety of fields.
 Marketers can perform a cluster analysis to quickly segment customer demographics, for instance.
 Insurers can quickly drill down on risk factors and locations and generate an initial risk profile for applicants.

-Even so, it would be a shame to leave your analysis at clustering, since it’s not meant to be a single answer to your questions.
-Indeed, while clustering is incredibly useful in a variety of settings, it isn’t without some fairly important limitations.
+Even so, it would be a shame to leave your analysis at data clustering, since it’s not meant to be a single answer to your questions.
+Indeed, while clustering in machine learning is incredibly useful in a variety of settings, it isn’t without some fairly important limitations.

 Clustering is an unsupervised machine learning method of identifying and grouping similar data points in larger datasets without concern for the specific outcome.
 Clustering (sometimes called cluster analysis) is usually used to classify data into structures that are more easily understood and manipulated.
 It’s worth keeping in mind that while it’s a popular strategy, clustering isn’t a monolithic term, as there are multiple algorithms that use cluster analysis with different mechanisms.

-The biggest issue that comes up with most clustering methods is that while they’re great at initially separating your data into subsets, the strategies used are sometimes not necessarily related to the data itself, but to its positioning in relation to other points.
+The biggest issue that comes up with most cluster analysis methods is that while they’re great at initially separating your data into subsets, the strategies used are sometimes not necessarily related to the data itself, but to its positioning in relation to other points.

-Other algorithms can solve this problem, but not without a cost.
+Other types of clustering algorithms can solve this problem, but not without a cost.
 Hierarchical clustering tends to produce more accurate results, but it requires significant computational power and is not ideal when you’re working with larger datasets.
-This method is also sensitive to outlier values and can produce inaccurate clusters as a result.
+This method is also sensitive to outlier values and can produce an inaccurate set of clusters as a result.

 Perhaps most importantly, clustering isn’t a final step in your data discovery.
 Indeed, because it’s unsupervised and is more concerned with classification than deep insights, it is a great tool when you’re preparing your data for more intensive analysis.

 All this isn’t to say you should never use clustering, but rather that you should deploy it where and when it’ll give you the greatest impact and insights.
 Also, there are many situations in which clustering can not only give you a great starting point but shed light on important features of your data that can be enhanced with deeper analytics.
-These are just some of the times when you should use clustering:
+These are just some of the applications of clustering algorithms:

-This is perhaps the most valuable use of cluster analysis thanks to the amount of work it takes off your hands.
+Clustering large data sets is perhaps the most valuable application of this analysis tool thanks to the amount of work it takes off your hands.
 As with other unsupervised learning tools, clustering can take large datasets and, without instruction, quickly organize them into something more usable.
 The best part is that if you’re not looking to perform a massive analysis, clustering can give you fast answers about your data.

 Even if you’re starting with a more structured and well-labeled dataset, it may still not have the depth and stratification you’re looking for.
 Clustering is a great first step in your data prep because it starts to answer key questions about your dataset.
 For instance, you may discover that what you thought were two main subsets are actually four, or what categories you weren’t aware of were their own classes.